QuentinRa/blog.quentinra.dev/programming-languages/web/javascript/_general/dom.md

 #### jQuery

-A long time ago, [jQuery](https://github.com/jquery/jquery) was a popular library shortening/simplifying the DOM manipulations.
+A long time ago, [jQuery](https://github.com/jquery/jquery) was a popular library shortening/simplifying DOM manipulations.
 Nowadays, many features were added to JavaScript, and with technologies with less manipulation of the DOM like React, or Vue.js, the library is nowhere near what it used to be.

 ➡️ Bootstrap removed its jQuery dependencies in its 5th version, to make the library more lightweight.